 Fractures of the pelvis are relatively rare, as far as broken bones go.
 When they do happen, however, it's usually because of a high-impact car crash.
 If a pelvic bone is broken in a collision, it can be a very serious injury requiring surgery and causing temporary disability.
 The driver who caused the crash should be held accountable for your medical bills, lost wages, and pain and suffering.
 Learn more about these rare but serious injuries here.

-According to the Journal of Trauma, Injury, Infection and Critical Care, nearly 800,000 people a year suffer from catastrophic pelvic fractures and injuries due to motor vehicle collisions.
-The most common causes for these injuries are as follows:
+While only about three percent of all adult bone fractures each year involve the pelvis, nearly 800,000 people a year suffer catastrophic pelvic fractures in motor vehicle collisions.
+The most common causes for these injuries are:

 - Seat belts.
 Although seat belts are essential for safety, restraint, and protection in a car crash, the same restraint that may save your life can also cause severe pelvic damage.
 Belts are meant to keep you in your seat and prevent the force of an impact from throwing you forward.
-However, every force must have an equal but opposite reaction; therefore, when the belt restrains you from being thrown, the belt itself applies the same amount of force to your pelvic region, causing stress fractures and possible breakage.
+However, as the belt restrains you from being thrown, it also applies a great deal of force to your pelvic region, causing stress fractures and possible breakage.